zanderxyz/alexa-apple-calendar/README.md

-# Native support for Apple Calendar has been added to Alexa so this repo is not no longer needed.
+# Native support for Apple Calendar has been added to Alexa so this repo is no longer needed.

 ## alexa-apple-calendar